 Welcome to the Master of Science in Urban Studies graduate program at the Maxine Goodman Levin College of Urban Affairs at Cleveland State University.
-Levin College is ranked among the top schools of Public Affairs.
-It has been ranked fourth for the specialization of urban policy and thirteenth in local government management in the 2019 edition of U.S. News and World Report's "Best Graduate Schools".
+Levin College is ranked among the top schools of Public Affairs in the specializations of Local Government Management, Nonprofit Management, and Urban Planning & Policy Programs in U.S. News and World Report's "Best Graduate Schools".

 Our graduate programs feature a nationally recognized faculty with outstanding reputations in teaching, research, and public service.
 Our students are a diverse and interesting group, representing greater Cleveland and northeast Ohio, as well as other parts of the United States and the world.